Northeast Lancaster Township Historic District

-The Northeast Lancaster Township Historic District, locally known as School Lane Hills, is a national historic district that is located in Lancaster Township, Lancaster County, Pennsylvania.
+The Northeast Lancaster Township Historic District is a national historic district that is located in Lancaster Township, Lancaster County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1986.

 History and architectural features

 This district includes 183 contributing buildings and is almost exclusively residential.
 The oldest buildings date to circa 1820 and include Wheatland and the Herr House.
 The majority of the residences were built between 1920 and 1939, and include notable examples of the Colonial Revival, Tudor Revival, and American Foursquare architectural styles.

-It was listed on the National Register of Historic Places in 1986.